wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 The body of the `listpack` object consists of an array of variable-sized entries.
-Each entry consists of a 1-byte `encoding` field describing the encoding of the element (which can be a string or integer, but there are different flavors due to compression).
+Each entry consists of a 1-byte `encoding` field describing the encoding of the element (which can be a string or integer, but there are several forms of storage-efficient encoding for each type).
 The interpretation of the following bytes depend on the `encoding` field.
 In general, if the field indicates that the entry is a form of a string, then the next bytes will be the length of the string, followed by the string itself.
 On the other hand, if the field indicates that the entry is a form of an integer, then the next bytes will be the integer.
 Finally, there are also special string and integer encodings that "borrow" bits from the `encoding` field.
-In this case, the lower bits of the field will be used to store either the string length of the integer.
+In this case, the lower bits of the field will be used to store either the string length or the integer value.

 At the end of the listpack object, there is an end mark of value `0xFF`.
 The end mark can be thought of as a special encoding field that does not encode any data, but rather indicates the end of the list.